 The order does not apply to a person who is registered blind, is deaf with a hearing dog, or is disabled and relies on a dog trained by Dogs for the Disabled, Support Dogs Ltd or Canine Partners for Independence.

 A copy of the current PSPO is available below.

 The Council would be interested to receive your comments on the proposal to renew the PSPO.
 Please email your comments to firstname.lastname@example.org or write to

 The Service Lead, Public Protection and Environmental Health, Davyfield Depot, Roman Road Industrial Estate, Blackburn , BB1 2LX

-This consultation will run until 4th January 2021.
+This consultation closed on 4th January 2021.